 The NPWW project began in 2012 with partners Park Pride, Friends of Henderson Park and DeKalb County Master Gardeners.
 Master Gardeners have spent hundreds of hours removing invasive plants and restoring native plants to the area around the paved trail, but much work remains to be done.
 Great news – many native plants have emerged after invasive plants have been cleared out!

-Much work remains to be done on the Native Plant and Wildlife Walk!
-Master Gardeners, friends and neighbors meet at the NPWW on the second and fourth Tuesdays of every month from 9:00 am until noon to continue removing ivy, wisteria, and other invasive or non-native plants.
+Much work remains to be done on the Native Plant and Wildlife Walk.
+Master Gardeners, friends and neighbors meet at the NPWW every Wednesday from 9:00 am until noon to continue removing ivy, wisteria, and other invasive or non-native plants.

 CLICK HERE to access Henderson Park's Invasive Plant Species Catalog